hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_seagull_in_flight_b6ed2855-fc11-482d-bb90-22a09000e3c1-0_1.content.md

 ## Seagulls in Art and Culture

 Seagulls have played a prominent role in human culture throughout history.
 From classic literature to contemporary art, they have been a source of inspiration for artists and writers.
-Explore our collection of seagull-themed artwork and literature for a deeper appreciation of these fascinating birds.
+Explore our collection of seagull-themed artwork and literature for a deeper appreciation of these Fas<wbr>ci<wbr>na<wbr>ting birds.

 ## Conservation Efforts